Skip to content

 Quick Answers

-Honestly, rarely — color, texture, and weathering rarely match perfectly.
-We'll be upfront about appearance tradeoffs.
+Honestly, rarely — color, texture, and weathering seldom match decades-old original stucco.
+We'll be upfront about the appearance tradeoff before you commit to a patch.

 Sources